Therapeutic macro dose of psilocybin | Hallucinogen mushrooms.

 First of all, note that serotonin and dopamine are key neurotransmitters for the central nervous system.
 Each synapse (neuronal connection) releases serotonin, and then the same system recaptures part of that neurotransmitter, as this naturally optimizes functions.
 This is what science manipulates in such a meticulous way with medications, which of course impacts dopaminergic function and the central nervous system.

-With that in mind, to understand the physical logic behind the use of psilocybin and its therapeutic application, I will first clarify certain technical aspects.
-I have reviewed studies and articles published in scientific journals, such as this one; https://www.nature.com/articles/npp2009233, in which exogenous neuromodulators (medications) are used to treat stress and anxiety, and I have noticed that the principle used is to inhibit the reuptake of serotonin during the synapse, thus hoping for a better and more fluid neuronal response.
-Eventually they achieve this, because the results show that enhancing 5-HT (serotonin) neurotransmission decreases sensitivity to negative feedback and increases sensitivity to reward (positive feedback), while reducing it has the opposite effect.
-However, "this modulation must be adequate," because an exaggeration in either direction is unfavorable, that is, it cannot be inhibited too much or too little, and that is where the adjustment with the type of medication and dosage begins.
-The side effects are extensive and alter biological functions to varying degrees, since the aforementioned reuptake would be counterproductive for amino acid production, and physiological dynamics would suffer cascading alterations.
-So far, the use of neuromodulators seems more or less positive, but the nature of the manipulation they employ in their trials is generally biased and does not consider all the neurophysiological aspects that should be taken into account, at least in my opinion, and I will now explain why.
+Having established that, to understand the physical logic behind the use of psilocybin and its therapeutic application, I will first clarify certain technical aspects.
+I have reviewed studies and articles published in scientific journals, such as this one: https://www.nature.com/articles/npp2009233, in which exogenous neuromodulators (medications) are used to treat stress and anxiety.
+I have noticed that the principle used is to inhibit the reuptake of serotonin during synapse transmission, and in some cases, norepinephrine as well, hoping for a better and smoother neuronal response.
+They eventually achieve this, because the results show that enhancing 5-HT (serotonin) neurotransmission decreases sensitivity to negative feedback and increases sensitivity to reward (positive feedback), while reducing it has the opposite effect.
+However, “this modulation must be appropriate,” because an exaggeration in either direction is detrimental; that is, it cannot be over- or under-inhibited, and that's where the adjustment begins with the type of medication and the dosage.
+The side effects are extensive and alter biological functions to a greater or lesser degree, since the aforementioned reuptake would be counterproductive for amino acid production, and physiological dynamics would suffer cascading alterations.
+Up to this point, the use of neuromodulators seems more or less positive, but the nature of the manipulation used in their trials is generally biased and does not consider all the neurophysiological aspects that should be taken into account, at least in my opinion, and I will now explain why.

 The studies have a biased approach because they attempt to correct serotonergic function exogenously by manipulating bioavailable serotonin, thus invasively modifying the aforementioned neurofunctionality and physiological dynamics.
 And of course, by assuming that serotonin is metabolized solely from the amino acid tryptophan, it's assumed that this amino acid isn't generated by a completely endogenous process; that is, that humans don't produce it themselves but rather incorporate it only through diet.
 While this is correct, tryptophan isn't the best 5-HT agonist; in other words, it's not the most efficient way to produce serotonin.
 The most efficient form of serotonergic production and function is closely linked to the function of the pineal gland, the hormone melatonin, and DMT, but this hasn't been proven, or hasn't been published—of course, I may also be unaware of it.
 Many scientists accept this as a possibility, I suppose others deny it, and there will be those who conceal it.
 In short, the treatments focus on modulating the connections based on existing serotonin, counteracting the neurofunctional processes that stimulate the overproduction of melatonin (True Yoga).
 To reiterate, what I mean is that, with yogic discipline, we can use more DMT (endogenous) than tryptophan (exogenous), thereby increasing neuromotor autonomy and homeostasis (balance).